 1. Incorrect Amount of Water Pressure and Incorrect Tools

-Trails and Streaks – Often times, generic pressure washing companies will use a water hose to begin the cleaning process.
-Most often than not, these hoses are using a jet style tip which applies an incorrect amount of water pressure in small concentrated areas which makes it very difficult for the operator to apply an even amount of pressure throughout your entire system.
+Trails and Streaks – Often times, generic pressure washing companies will use a hight jet pressure wash which applies an incorrect amount of water pressure in small concentrated areas which makes it very difficult for the operator to apply an even amount of pressure throughout your entire paver system.
 This results in white streaks or trails, indicating exactly where water was sprayed and cannot be removed.
 This is due to the degradation of aggregates within the paver stone, leading to the deterioration of color and even missing pieces of the surface.
-At PaverWash, we always use a flat, round cleaning tool which ensures even distribution and easily controllable amounts pressure.
+At PaverWash, we always use a flat, round cleaning tool which ensures even distribution and easily controllable amounts of pressure.

 2. Harsh Cleaners